domRiddle/ASF/Localization.md

 If your string was already translated by somebody else, you can vote for it.
 Voting makes it possible to choose the best variant of the translation, instead of sticking with initial suggestion, which enhances translating quality.
 You can vote on already available suggestions, or suggest your own translation, which will go through the same process.
 Eventually, final string will be chosen either based on most voted suggestion, or as a choice of proofreader selected for that language who personally approves given translation (based on your votes as well).

+**You do not need approval to see your translated strings in ASF**.
+Approval simply means that somebody trusted reviewed the content, as in - picked the final version of the translation.
+It's totally fine to have not-approved community-driven translations, where you vote for the best one.

 ---

 ## Missing languages